Lael Morgan papers, 1936-2017

 In 1969, she signed on as a reporter/photographer for the Los Angeles Times where, in 1970, she won the Photographer of the Year award for best photo feature.
 The award of an Alicia Patterson fellowship and a Rockefeller Foundation grant in 1972 helped her to establish a national reputation reporting on Native Americans.
 Morgan subsequently embarked on a freelance career working for publications such as the Washington Post, New York Times, Christian Science Monitor, and National Geographic Magazine.
 From 1974 to 1987, she served as roving reporter and photographer for Alaska Northwest Publishing and was assigned to visit every Alaska village named in the Alaska Native Land Claims Settlement.
 Of the 220 that qualified, she visited all but 13.

 In 1988, Morgan received her master’s degree from Boston University with a focus on publishing.
 Then, with business partner Kent Sturgis, she established Epicenter Press in 1988, a regional house that was to become the major publisher of Alaska titles.
 That same year, she joined the Department of Journalism and Broadcasting at the University of Alaska Fairbanks, where she taught writing, photography, and multimedia.
 In 1999, after serving three years as department chair and winning a Fulbright to Fiji, Morgan returned to Maine to become managing editor of the Casco Bay Weekly.
 In January of 2000 she advanced to publisher and continued in that capacity until the paper was sold in 2003.
 From September of 2003 until the summer of 2005, Morgan was a visiting professor in the Department of Communications at the University of Texas at Arlington.
-Morgan remains acquisitions editor for Epicenter Press and occasionally utilizes her California private detective’s license, which she has held since 1981.
+Morgan was acquisitions editor for Epicenter Press and occasionally utilized her California private detective’s license, which she held since 1981.

 Morgan is the author of 16 published books on an eclectic array of subjects.
 In the 1970s, Doubleday published three of her books: And the Land Provides: Transition of Alaska Natives from a Subsistence to a Money Economy; Tatting, A New Look at the Old Art of Lace Making; and Women’s Guide to Boating and Cooking.
 Her book Good Time Girls of the Alaska Yukon Gold Rush, which in 1998 placed seventh on the Los Angeles Times best nonfiction list, won her the distinction of being named Alaska Historian of the Year.
 Her most recent works are Eskimo Star: From Tundra to Tinseltown: The Ray Mala Story, and Wanton West: Madams, Money, Murder and the Wild Women of Montana’s Frontier.
 Both were published in 2011.
+Morgan passed away in 2022.